spryker/spryker-docs/docs/scos/dev/data-import/202204.0/importing-data-with-the-queue-data-importer.md

 {% info_block warningBox "Note" %}

-We also recommend preparing the properly structured data for the import in queues from the very beginning instead of actually importing it from CSV, XML, etc., as the first step.
+We also recommend preparing the properly structured data for the import in queues from the very beginning instead of actually importing it from CSV or XML as the first step.
 In this case, a queue can be treated as an original source of data for import which would make the overall process more convenient.

 {% endinfo_block %}